 By Tony Carter, Showbill.ca Staff Writer

-Rattenbury is an operatic dramatization of Francis Rattenbury’s life.
+Rattenbury is an operatic dramatization of Francis Rattenbury’s life, with music and libretto by Tobin Stokes.
 It’s also somewhat bizarre as an opera, which tempers its success.

 For anyone unfamiliar with the man behind the title, Francis Rattenbury is the British-born architect who was responsible for designing a number of noteworthy buildings in British Columbia, including but not limited to the British Columbia Parliament Buildings and The Empress.
 The latter years of Rattenbury’s life were marred by scandal when he took a lover (Alma), divorced his wife, married Alma, and moved to England to escape the social repercussions that ruined his professional career.
 After their continued financial troubles caused their relationship to deteriorate, Alma began her own affair with her young chauffeur.
 The show ends with Rattenbury having his head bludgeoned in by a hammer, but the person responsible is left ambiguous.

 This might read like a typical summary of the story, but that is almost the exact level of detail in the show itself.
 Events feel rushed to the point where it’s hard to care about any of the characters.
 We stay in one time and place just long enough for each person to do something nasty, and the end result is that everyone comes off as genuinely unlikeable.
 We are told that the only person on the pier when Rattenbury and Alma are sailing off to England is his son from his previous marriage, which would have a lot of emotional impact if we knew anything at all about his relationship with his son prior to this point.
 It isn’t even certain how old he is.